-Road diets have been pursued on a number of Saanich streets where excess vehicle capacity has been repurposed to better accommodate other street functions such as providing pedestrian infrastructure or new, safer cycling facilities.
+Road diets have been pursued on a number of Saanich streets where extra vehicle travel lanes have been repurposed to better accommodate other street functions such as providing pedestrian infrastructure or new, safer cycling facilities.
 Recent examples include Tillicum Road, Feltham Road, and Shelbourne Street.